Build your own ...

 Teams: manage tasks, track bugs, encrypt notes, give your documentation a chat interface

 Dry lets you define your own custom data types.
-With a simple UI (and no coding) you can list a type's fields, specify what they mean, and much more.
-The types drive the user interface, data security, and chat's ability to be more useful in understanding the relationships between items in your data.
+With a simple interface (and no coding) you can list a type's fields, specify what they mean, and much more.
+The types drive the interface, data security, and AI chat's ability to precisely understand you.

 Sometimes words are not enough.
 Charts, maps, calendars, forms, lists, and other interface elements can be more effective than natural language chat alone in many cases.
 That's why Dry automatically generates a graphical user interface for your information.
 You can easily customize the interface, without coding.

 You don’t need to understand MCP to use Dry, but in nerdspeak: Dry is an MCP server that can work with any MCP client.
-Some versions of Claude and ChatGPT are MCP clients and most other major AI assistatns are likely to be soon.
+Some versions of ChatGPT and Claude are MCP clients; most other major AI assistants are likely to be soon.
 Dry uses the types you define to create MCP tool and resource code that enables any MCP client to use data in Dry.

 A wide range of people are using Dry, from individuals and influencers to extremely large organizations.

-Human dynamism is held back by monolithic and poorly-customized software organization have to use.
-With Dry you will be able to use AI assistants will be able to replace all that with some very simple, powerful, and optimized to your specific needs.
+Human dynamism is held back by monolithic and poorly-customized software organizations have to use.
+With Dry you will be able to use AI assistants to replace all that with a platform that is very simple, powerful, and optimized to your specific needs.
 Build a maintenance tracking database for nuclear reactor components, automate brief preparation, manage contracts, streamline operations, and much more.

 AI-code generation tools are extremely important and can make software engineers more productive.
 However, even with these tools, you still need a lot of engineering resources to build useful software.
 Many important projects never happen because they don't have that.
 Dry lets you build what you need in minutes or hours, with zero coding.